Please note that there is a separate FAQ for Creative Writing awards below.

 All students who applied for scholarships and awards will receive an email message notifying them when the list of the winners has been posted on the English Department bulletin board.
 The list is usually posted about 3 weeks after the application deadline.
 Students who have been selected for scholarships and awards will also be notified by telephone and by email.

-You and two guests will then be invited to the Awards Night ceremony, usually held at 7 p.m. the day between the end of classes and the beginning of final exams.
+You and two guests will then be invited to the Awards Night ceremony, which will be on the evening of May 6, 2015.
 More information about the ceremony will be given to you when you are notified about the scholarship or award.
 In most cases, the university cashier will subtract the dollar amount of the award from the money you owe the university.
 If you are a graduating senior and do not owe any money to the university, you will receive a check for the appropriate amount.
+(This applies unless the award criteria exclude graduating seniors.
+See question 14 above.)

 Write to Professor Behlman, the awards night coordinator, at firstname.lastname@example.org